 How did the theory of flow become a theory of happiness?
 Few claim that experts are happy.
 Experts may be respected and perhaps wealthy.
 But happy?
 If flow is related to expertise and if expertise is not (or only weakly) related to happiness, why would flow be related to happiness?

-MC himself seems not too happy with the idea that his theory of flow has been taken to be a theory of happiness.
+Csikszentmihalyi himself seems not too happy with the idea that his theory of flow has been taken to be a theory of happiness.
 Yet, there are points of contact.
-MC reports that the loss of self-consciousness is critical for the experience of flow.
+Csikszentmihalyi reports that the loss of self-consciousness is critical for the experience of flow.
 This means that while a person is in a state of flow (e.g., on the dance floor performing an intricate move), this person cannot be asked and cannot report on her state of mind.
-MC is among the pioneers of the Experience Sampling Method, which opens windows into people’s states as they occur, but the state of flow, by definition, does not allow it.
+Csikszentmihalyi is among the pioneers of the Experience Sampling Method, which opens windows into people’s states as they occur, but the state of flow, by definition, does not allow it.
 Reports of what it feels like are retrospective.
-Some people may not be able to say anything at all about how they felt while in flow; all they know is that they are feeling terrific now, when looking back at what they have so expertly accomplished.
+Some people may not be able to say anything at all about how they felt while in flow; all they know is that they are feeling terrific now when looking back at what they have so expertly accomplished.
 If so, flow is not a component of happiness, but rather a cause of it.

 Yet, it is difficult to dismiss flow as part of the happiness story.
-One way to see flow in terms of happiness is to place it in the tradition of the Stoics, who taught that happiness is found in the active engagement with the world.
+One way to see flow in terms of happiness is to place it in the tradition of the Stoics, who taught that happiness is found in active engagement with the world.
 Nietzsche and Russell had similar ideas.

 At the limit, flow flirts with the fanatical and the obsessive.
-Reinhold Messner (shown in image at top) is the greatest mountaineer of all time.
+Reinhold Messner (shown in the image at top) is the greatest mountaineer of all time.
 He climbed Mt.
 Everest without bringing oxygen, and then he did it again, among many other feats.
 I suspect that he sought and found flow.
 But he paid a price.
-He lost toes to frostbite and we can only speculate about other opportunity costs.
+He lost his toes to frostbite and we can only speculate about other opportunity costs.
 Perhaps it is best to be fanatical in moderation.

 Again, however, there is a hint of a dark side.
 If my interpretation of flow as a special case of the experience of expertise is correct, the activities yielding flow are mostly activities involving some kind of work.
-It is a 500-year old protestant tradition to sanctify work (Weber, 2002).
+It is a 500-year-old protestant tradition to sanctify work (Weber, 2002).
 Doing the work and becoming better and more efficient at it is seen as a sign of moral goodness.
 The theory of flow provides an additional psychological justification for the idea that to grow with challenging work is a highly desirable thing.